anmol7240/credit-scoring-model/README.md

 ### Single Customer Prediction

-1. Open the Streamlit app at `http://localhost:8501`
+1. Open the Streamlit app at [🔗 Open in Streamlit](https://credit-scoring-model-hkbhpf34xqinyaohzw7sxp.streamlit.app/)
 2. Enter customer credit details in the sidebar:
    - Revolving Utilization Of Unsecured Lines
    - Age